 },

-swapComponents: false, // Optional: Set to true to swap the visual order of Home vs Pickup options
+swapComponents: false, // Set to true to swap the visual order of Home vs Pickup options

 },